The 2021 U.S. Junior Women's Singlehanded Championship wont be held in 2021. Instead, there will be 7 regionally based clinics. More info to come!

-The U.S. Junior Women’s Doublehanded Championship is an open event open that includes two days of clinic and three days of championship racing in two fleets: the Club 420 and the 29er.
+The U.S. Junior Women’s clinics are open events.
+The clinics will includes two days of clinics and one day of racing.
 No private coaching is allowed, instead US Sailing Level 3 Certified coaches are provided to lead world-class training and coach all competitors to enhance the experience, sailing skills, and competitive sportsmanship of the group.
 This unique, all girls event provides junior sailors with a chance to build their skills in an all female environment and foster friendships for a lifetime!

 - Type of Event: Open

 - Competitors must have reached their 13th birthday but not their 19th in calendar year, and be eligible to compete per the Notice of Race.